Guileas/forest_game/README.md

 # History

-This game came in my head when listening to Hugo Kant album name ["Far from home"] (https://www.youtube.com/watch?v=2_aRBPJekjw&t=3048s&ab_channel=SevenBeatsMusic "Hugo Kant - Far From Home") hope you will enjoyed it as much as I do!
+This game came in my head when listening to Hugo Kant album name [Far From Home](https://www.youtube.com/watch?v=2_aRBPJekjw&t=3048s&ab_channel=SevenBeatsMusic "Hugo Kant - Far From Home") hope you will enjoyed it as much as I do!

 # Why Rust?